 MISSION & VISION

-The mission of Haiti Nursing Foundation (HNF) is to support the advancement of nursing in the Republic of Haiti.
+Haiti Nursing Foundation (HNF) is to supports the advancement of nursing in the Republic of Haiti.
 The focus of this support is on nursing education, especially within the Faculté des Sciences Infirmières de l'Université Episcopale d'Haïti (Faculty of Nursing Science of the Episcopal University of Haiti or FSIL) located in Léogâne, Haiti.

 HNF’s vision is to support centers of excellence for undergraduate, graduate, and continuing education for nurses, preparing them to serve as practitioners, faculty, and leaders in Haiti's healthcare system.